NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 # Pathfinder Implementation Guide

 The following guide is intended to provide information on how to generate pathfinder queries, as well as general rules on how pathfinder queries should be interpreted.
-This guide also will provde information on how to interpret the results returned by those queries.
+This guide also will provide information on how to interpret the results returned by those queries.

 ## General Message Structure